Clarky117/Password-Generator/README.md

 # Password-Generator

-In week 3 of the UWA coding bootcamp we have been asked to build a random password generator around the right criteria using Javascript after being given the HTML and CSS framework.<br><br>
+Built a random password generator using Javascript after being given the HTML and CSS framework.<br><br>

 ## Key Points